 Vitamin B12 deficiency is diagnosed by blood test.
 In case of already developed megaloblastic anemia, low hemoglobin and hematocrit level, low amount of red blood cells and abnormally high red blood cell indices (MCV, MCH and MCHC) are common.
 Leukopenia (lack of white blood cells) and trombocytopenia (lack of trombocytes) are also common.
 Vitamin B12 level is low and homocysteine level may have increased.
 As in case of iron deficiency, which we have covered a lot, it is also important to find out the reason for vitamin B12 deficiency .

-- 1 drop consists of 100 μg of MecobalActive® methylcobalamin – one of the purest vitamin B12 forms produced in an environmentally friendly way
+- for infants and children 1 drop consists of 100 μg of MecobalActive® methylcobalamin – one of the purest vitamin B12 forms produced in an environmentally friendly way

-- only three ingredients: water, B12 and organic lemon juice to guarantee shelf life
+- only three ingredients: water, B12 and lemon juice to guarantee shelf life

-- the first pure liquid methylcobalamin product in Estonia that consists of a small amount of vitamin B12 and is meant specifically for infants and toddlers -> it is easier for medical staff to make dosing guidelines and the risk for over- or underdosing (when one drop is given less or more) is small
+- for infants and children – the first pure liquid methylcobalamin product in Estonia that consists of a small amount of vitamin B12 -> it is easier for medical staff to make dosing guidelines and the risk for over- or underdosing (when one drop is given less or more) is small

 - methylcobalamin is the safest form of vitamin B12 for infants, toddlers, pregnant and nursing women